List of Adam Ruins Everything episodes

 Adam Ruins Everything is an American educational comedy television series starring Adam Conover that debuted on September 29, 2015, with a 12-episode season on TruTV.
 On January 7, 2016, it was announced that the show had been picked up for 14 additional episodes to air starting on August 23, 2016.
 The series aims to debunk misconceptions that pervade U.S. society.
+The show also ran one live one-hour special in 2016.